The University is committed to the health and wellbeing of all staff and students.

 Work-related stress is recognised globally as a major challenge for workers and organisations and increased stress levels can lead to poor performance.

-If you are experiencing work-related stress and need to speak to a professional please access the University's EAP (staff counselling) service.
-This service is available to all UTas employees and is a confidential service.
-Details of the service are available on the Work Health & Safety webpage via the link below:
+If you are experiencing work-related stress and need to speak to a professional please access the University's staff counselling service.
+This service is available to all University of Tasmania employees and is a confidential service.

 The 2012 Australian Healthy Snack Bible includes useful information on portion control and tips on healthy snacks